There's no cure for eczema. But there are treatments. These can help to manage your symptoms.

 - a review of your treatments to make sure they're right for you

 - bandages or wet wraps

-- phototherapy – ultraviolet (UV) light that reduces inflammation
+- phototherapy, such as ultraviolet (UV) light to bring down inflammation

-- immunosuppressant tablets – to suppress your immune system, such as azathioprine, ciclosporin and methotrexate
+- immunosuppressant tablets to stop your immune system from fighting against your body - these include azathioprine, ciclosporin and methotrexate

-- dupilumab – a medicine for adults with moderate to severe eczema.
-You can try it when other treatments haven't worked
+- dupilumab, a medicine for adults with medium to bad eczema when other treatments have not worked

-If you're thinking about using a complementary therapy, speak to your GP first to ensure the therapy is safe for you to use.
+If you're thinking about using a complementary therapy, talk to your GP first.
+Your GP will tell you if it is safe for you to use.

 Content supplied by the NHS and adapted for Ireland by the HSE